Difference Between Centipede and Millipede

 There is 16 order in which Diplopodas are divided.
 One order of millipede has a calcareous dorsal plate that works as armour.

-Millipedes usually do not bite to defend themselves; instead, they produce toxic liquid from their lateral glands.
+Millipedes do not bite to defend themselves; instead, they produce toxic liquid from their lateral glands.
 They are not considered to be harmful, but this liquid can cause infection in some people or animals.

 Main Differences Between Centipedes and Millipedes

-1. The size of legs in a centipede is longer that can be extended sideways while millipedes have small legs that usually do not extend.
+1. The size of legs in a centipede is longer that can be extended sideways while millipedes have small legs that do not extend.

-2. When it comes to moving around, centipedes are usually fast.
+2. When it comes to moving around, centipedes are fast.
 On the other hand, millipedes are species that move very slowly.

 3. Centipedes live on eating small worms and other organisms, while millipedes are the critters that eat decomposed plants and leaves.